Make a rainbow and learn to spell your name! This colorful literacy and letters activity is perfect for preschoolers!

 Or you could just have more or less colors or pieces of paper if you’d like too.
 It doesn’t have to be a perfect rainbow!

-I started George by having him sort through the rainbow pieces of paper and arrange them by size [much like our circle rainbow we did last year].
-Shortest to longest.
-I thought that would be a great way to start.
+I started George by having him sort through the rainbow pieces of paper and arrange them by size, like our circle rainbow we did last year.

-George had a little difficulty in sorting… he started out okay and I don’t know if he just got tired of that, but he started being goofy with it.
+George had a little difficulty with sorting.
+He started out okay and I don’t know if he just got tired of that, but he started being goofy with it.

 So we just scrapped that part of the activity and went on to what the activity is really about.
 Making the rainbow while spelling his name!